Surviving a Tax Audit: A Comprehensive Guide

 Incorrect Employee Versus Independent Contractor Classification Issues or Failure to Remit Employment Taxes

-Making a mistake or fraudulently classifying employees as independent contractors and failing to remit required employment taxes and federal and state income tax withholding are sure-fire issue that could bring a federal of state employment tax audit or criminal tax investigation your front door.
+Making a mistake or fraudulently classifying employees as independent contractors and failing to remit required employment taxes and federal and state income tax withholding are surefire issues that could bring a federal or state employment tax audit or criminal tax investigation to your front door.
 When utilizing employees, make sure that you collect and remit the proper employment taxes and federal and state withholding from their paychecks.
 Extreme caution, especially in California following the passage of AB5, when classifying a worker as an independent contractor.

 Surviving a Tax Audit

 Seeking professional help from a dually licensed California Tax Attorney and CPA would certainly ease your stress about the possibility of being audited if your returns were properly filed in the first place and the documentation to support them if they happen to be audited were kept in order.
-Very few of our ongoing compliance clients have ever been audited because we file returns that make sense to begin with.
+Very few of our ongoing compliance clients have ever been audited because we file returns that make sense.

-If you do happen to receive an audit notice and you know for a fact you cheated on the return under audit do not contact the original preparer.
+If you do happen to receive an audit notice and know you cheated on the return under audit, do not contact the original preparer.
 They are likely to be government witness number one against you if the government figures out the truth and chooses to prosecute.
-In addition, any you say to them can be compelled from them when they are forced to take the witness stand against you under the government’s contempt of court powers.
+In addition, anything you say to them can be compelled from them when they are forced to take the witness stand against you under the government’s contempt of court powers.
 Hire our firm to get you through the audit and make sure the audit is just about money and not criminal tax prosecution.

 <a href="https://klasing-associates.com/survive-a-tax-audit/"><img decoding="async" src="https://klasing-associates.com/wp-content/uploads/2020/06/How-to-Survive-a-Tax-Audit.png" width="600px" /></a>